Let's get you powered up

 For instance, the U.S. Energy Department details how a young couple in New York took out a no-money-down loan for a solar installation on their flat roof.
 With monthly loan payments of $150 over eight years, they still save $220 a month on electricity.

-There are currently three tax incentives available to qualifiying NYC homeowners.
+There are currently two tax incentives available to qualifying NYC homeowners.

-New York state’s solar program, also known as NY-SUN, offers residents three incentives: the NYS tax credit, the NYS Real Property Tax Exemption, and the NYC Real Property Tax Abatement.
+New York state’s solar program, also known as NY-SUN, offers residents two incentives: the NYS tax credit and the NYC Real Property Tax Abatement.

 Just like its federal counterpart, this state tax credit is a dollar-for-dollar amount that taxpayers can claim on their tax return to reduce the income tax owed.

-Qualified solar systems are eligible for the NY-SUN credit, which equals 25% of the cost of the equipment.
+Qualified solar systems are eligible for the 25% credit toward of the cost of the equipment.
 This non-refundable credit is limited to $5,000 and it can be carried over for up to five years.

 To qualify for this state tax credit, the equipment you purchase must use solar radiation to produce energy for use at your main home.
 Plus, you’re eligible whether you purchase the equipment, lease it, or enter into a 10+ year purchase of power agreement.